Resources & Information

 Medical Records

-The licensee treating a patient via telemedicine must maintain a complete record of the telemedicine patient’s care consistent with the prevailing medical record standards.
+The licensee treating a patient via telemedicine should maintain a complete record of the telemedicine patient’s care consistent with the prevailing medical record standards.
 The medical record should clearly document all aspects of care including email, text, photos, phone contact, and other forms of communication.
 HIPAA and related privacy and security documents should be present and signed where appropriate.
 Appropriate informed consent documents acknowledging the risks, limitations, alternatives, and benefits of the telemedicine encounter should be included.

 Disclaimers